amgaina/Leetcode-solutions/README.md

 ## Folder Structure

-The solutions are organized into following files with their purpose.
-They are listed below:
-## maxArea.py ->
-You are given an integer array height of length n.
-There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).
-Find two lines that together with the x-axis form a container, such that the container contains the most water.
-Return the maximum amount of water a container can store.
-Notice that you may not slant the container.
+The solutions are organized into the following folders with the Python files and README.md file inside each folder structure.
+README.md contains the problem description whereas python contains the solution to the problem described in the README.md file.